 The ECC offers these benefits to our members:

-- attending handling sessions at museums and public collections, and visits to private collections
+- handling sessions at museums/public collections and visits to private collections

-- access to exclusive auction preview visits including Bonhams and Woolley & Wallis
+- exclusive auction preview visits, including Bonhams and Woolley & Wallis

-If you are interested in becoming a part of the English Ceramics Circle, we will be delighted to hear from you.
-Find out more here
+If you are interested in joining the English Ceramic Circle, we will be delighted to hear from you.

 Members’ lecture meetings, seminars, visits to collections and other activities